SO HOW DO YOU ENJOY BURGER AND PIZZA AND STILL LOSE THE BELLY?

 » One plate at the buffet, not 3

 » Don’t eat just because it’s there, just what’s on your plate

 » Eat light during the day in preparation for a bigger

 evening meal (Fill up on lean meats and fibrous vegetables)

-» Keep portion sizes under control, and be aware of foods that have a high calorie contain and you should be OK
+» Keep portion sizes under control, and be aware of foods that have a high-calorie content and you should be OK

 » And make sure to EXERCISE.
 Health and fitness can benefit your life in so many ways

 Above all just keep a balanced approach.
 ‘Flexible’ doesn’t mean hammering Ben and Jerri’s and pizzas every night and having a banana to make up for it.
 Remember the 20% rule…

 Your health is the most important factor here and it is down to us just making healthy choices.
 Life gets busy and stressful and we all like to comfort ourselves with ‘comfort’ food.
 But with flexible dieting, you can allow yourself a bit of freedom to enjoy nice foods.